 BlueConic stores customer data in profile properties.
 You can specify that a profile property holds unique identifiers by selecting the Unique identifier checkbox in the Profile properties tab.
 For improved privacy and security, you can specify that a new profile should be created if this profile property value changes.
 This would prevent profile information merging into a new profile erroneously.
 Each profile can have multiple identifiers.

 To ensure data privacy, when you specify that a profile property contains information that uniquely identifies a profile, the data sensitivity settings are updated to PII (for personally identifiable information) and permission level 2.
 Learn more about data sensitivity and data visibility settings for storing PII in BlueConic.

 In the Profiles tab, you can search your profile database to find all profiles that have a value for a certain unique ID.

-Note that PII data is visible only to BlueConic users whose role has privileges to view sensitive data.
+Data marked with a data sensitivity of PII is visible only to BlueConic users whose role has privileges to view sensitive data.
 See the users and roles documentation for details.

 Using unique identifiers in BlueConic Connections

 You can use BlueConic connections to integrate or synchronize your profile data with customer data held in other systems.
 By matching unique identifiers with another system -- for example, matching the email address from a customer's profile with your ESP data -- you can ensure that you're importing or exporting data for the correct profile.

 Note: If there are values stored in a profile property before you activate the "Is unique identifier" checkbox, and you plan to use these values for matching in a connection, contact your Customer Success Manager for assistance.

 Merging profiles based on unique identifiers